siemens/codeface/README.md

 NOTE: Updating the database schema after analyses have been performed will naturally delete all existing data stored in the schema.

-* Create a database user quantarch with sufficient privileges to create and modify tables: Start mysql-workbench and connect to the database.
+* Create a database user codeface with sufficient privileges to create and modify tables: Start mysql-workbench and connect to the database.